klardotsh/troposphere-crunch/README.md

 # troposphere-crunch
 A tool to compile and (optionally) deploy Troposphere templates with AWS CLI and a very opinionated structure.

+> 21 Sept 2020: This is not, and has not for quite some time been, maintained,
+> mostly because I never really ended up using it to begin with.
+Fork it and do
+> whatever with it.
+The license was previously MIT, but it has now been changed
+> to Creative Commons Zero.
+Enjoy!

 ## Installation